- Article (1) Definitions

 2. Termination of the consequences involving lack of legal capacity and deprivation of rights.

-For the purpose of this law, the judgments rendered in respect of the following crimes shall not be classified as prior convictions for which Restitution is required:
+For the purpose of this law, the judgments rendered in respect of the following crimes shall not be classified as prior convictions for which rehabilitation is required:

 1. Offenses for which the relevant laws stipulate that they are not considered as criminal convictions;